sudoparsa/sudoparsa.github.io/_pages/about.md

 ---

 ## 🧑‍💻 About Me
-I am a first-year PhD student in Computer Science at the University of Maryland, advised by **Prof. Soheil Feizi**.
+I am a second-year PhD student in Computer Science at the University of Maryland, advised by **Prof. Soheil Feizi**.
-My research focuses on **robustness in AI models**.
+My research focuses on failure modes in multimodal large language models, with the broader goal of understanding and improving their reliability.
-I am particularly interested in understanding the limitations of AI systems and developing methods to detect & mitigate biases.

 ---